Skip to content

 After all, it is not just a question of “what do I have to buy”, but also the underlying financial aspect of “what can I buy”.

-In general, I can only recommend that you think about new purchases in the following order:
+In general, I can only recommend that you consider new purchases in the following order:

-- Do I really need it?
-(Weighing the costs and benefits, but also priorities and attitudes toward certain issues: e.g., the question: Do you want to breastfeed?)
+• Do I really need it?
+(Weighing cost-benefit, but also priorities and attitudes towards certain topics: e.g. the question: Do you want to breastfeed?)

-- Do I already have it?
-(Are there things in your household that I can repurpose for this purpose or do you already have on hand, like washcloths?)
+• Do I already have it?
+(Are there already things in your household that I can repurpose or already have in stock, e.g. washcloths?)

-- Can I make it myself? (e.g., is a nursing scarf really necessary, or will a regular scarf suffice?)
+• Can I make it myself? (e.g. Is a nursing scarf really necessary, or is a normal scarf enough?)

-- Can I borrow it?
-(Especially for large purchases or things where you're unsure whether you even need them, like a bassinet or playpen)
+• Can I borrow it?
+(Especially for large purchases or things where it is still uncertain whether you will even need them, e.g. a bassinet or playpen)

-- Can I buy it second-hand?
-(This would be especially worth considering for furniture, baby baths, clothing, or even toys.)
+• Can I buy it used?
+(Especially for furniture, baby bath, clothing, or even toys, it would be worth considering.)

-Even during my pregnancy, I found it helpful (and entertaining) to sign up for baby clubs or certain apps.
-Without wanting to advertise this, whether these resources come from drugstore chains, baby product manufacturers, or other providers is a matter of taste and independent of when and what information on certain topics arrives.
-Both in baby clubs and online, you can find lists for the initial supplies that help you get an overview and make a realistic decision.
+I found it helpful (and entertaining) to sign up for baby clubs or certain apps even during pregnancy.
+Without wanting to advertise, whether this medium comes from drugstore chains, manufacturers of baby products, or other providers is a matter of taste and irrelevant to when certain information on specific topics arrives.
+Both in baby clubs and on the internet, lists for initial baby equipment can be found, which help you get an overview and make realistic decisions.

-Because the most important and, at the same time, most wonderful thing is preparing for your little treasure.
-The imagination and hope in your head of what it will be like, what it will look like, what I will be like as a mother... and so on.
+Because the most important and at the same time most beautiful thing is the preparation for your little darling.
+The vision in your head and the hope of how it will be, how it will look, what kind of mother I will be… and so on.

 My tips and approach: